-Diego López has not been lucky enough so far to score with Valencia yet, but he is a winger that is adding that verticality that Valencia needed that much.
-The ’40’ creates a lot of danger in the wing and is fast and talented at dribbling.
-He has given so far an assist to Kluivert in the last game the day he started for his first time.
+Diego López scored his first goal for Valencia in the last game of the season against Betis.
+He is a winger that has added that verticality that Valencia needed that much.
+The ’40’ has created a lot of danger in the wing and is fast and talented at dribbling.
+He also gave an assist to Kluivert in the game he started for his first time.

 Valencia have had a very difficult season.
-They seemed to have an exciting squad that under Gattuso and they were even 7th, but then they fell all the way down in the table and are now in trouble both due to the poor management from the board of directors and their low performing on the field.
+They seemed to have an exciting squad that under Gattuso and they were even 7th, but then they fell all the way down in the table and have been in trouble both due to the poor management from the board of directors and their low performing on the field.

 However, in these last few games, the team has shown an improvement under the leadership from Rubén Baraja and the discovery of the young talented players from the academy mentioned above, who have all been key in this transformation process.

-Valencia have way more to battle for in these last four games than just staying.
-They are battling for their status, history and future.
-Going down would be an sporting and financial drama that could have terrible consequences.
+Valencia have battled for their status, history and future.
+Going down would have been a sporting and financial drama that could have had terrible consequences.